spullen/sort_this/README.md

 - Add error handling to active record sortable
 - Add the ability to customize the sort and direction parameters
-- Add caching of the query relation for the active record sort method
 - Define scopes for each sort defined (individual sort scopes)

 ## Contributing